ga-wdi-boston/rails-api-library-demo/README.md

 # returns the last book in the collection
 ```

-Now navigate to `localhost:4741/books` and see if anything has changed.

 There are more ways to read and organize the data using Active Record.
 I would
 encourge you to look up more in your off time.